Edw00765/SightLinks-Main/README.md

 # SightLink

 SightLink is a computer vision system designed to detect and georeference crosswalks in aerial imagery.
-It processes .jpg with their corresponding .jgw file and .tif files, providing oriented bounding boxes with latitude and longitude coordinates.
+It processes .jpg (or .jpeg, .png) with their corresponding .jgw file and .tif files, providing oriented bounding boxes with latitude and longitude coordinates.
 The system uses a combination of image segmentation, mobileNet detection, YOLO-based detection, georeferencing, and filtering to accurately identify and locate crosswalks in aerial photographs.

 ## Table of Contents